 ABLE: An Account to Overcome the SSI Resource Limit for Adults with Disabilities

 A Brief Overview Full Article Living with a disability can be difficult and costly.
-Adults who receive benefits from the Social Security Administration because of disability often are challenged to improve their life circumstances because of a $2,000 resource limit.
-This limit means that a person receiving payments from Supplemental Security Income (SSI) or the Read More
+Adults who receive benefits from the Social Security Administration because of disability often are challenged to Read More

 Special Education Terms